Skip to main content

 DATAOPS_TEMPLATES_DIR: /tmp/local_config

-DATAOPS_SECONDARY_TEMPLATES_DIR: $CI_PROJECT_DIR/dataops/modeling
+DATAOPS_SECONDARY_TEMPLATES_DIR: $CI_PROJECT_DIR/dataops/modelling

 cache: